 The Makita DRT50ZJX3 18 V cordless router is an exceptional tool.
-Yes, it’s expensive, but you get what you pay for, and you certainly get your money’s worth with this tool.
+Yes, it’s expensive, but you get what you pay for and certainly get your money’s worth with this tool.

 The neatly designed MacPac case contains a host of goodies, including a trimmer base, a plunge base (this converts the handheld Makita to a plunge router), an offset base, a dust extractor nozzle, 2 collets (3/8ʺ and ¼ʺ or 9.5 and 6.3mm) and various guides and templates.

 This kit doesn’t include a battery or a charger, but you can share batteries if you already own other cordless Makita tools.
-There are also adapters available that enable you to fit other battery makes at a reasonable cost.
+Pro Tip: Some adapters allow you to fit other manufacturers’ batteries.

 This Makita router has a cutting depth capacity of 40mm when used as a trimmer and 35mm in plunge mode.